 Most of us are sometimes dissatisfied with our lives.
 Whether we have problems with relationships, success or just being happy, psychology has many answers.
-The following are some of the best psychology books to help us become more aware of why we behave in the ways we do.
+The following are some of the best books about psychology to help us become more aware of why we behave in the ways we do.
 They also offer great advice and techniques to help us change our lives for the better.

 1. Happiness: A Guide to Developing Life’s Most Important Skill by Matthieu Ricard